05 Feb 2024

 The most common opioids in the UK.
 This information will serve as a foundation for understanding the specific challenges associated with prevalent opioids, such as fentanyl addiction and heroin addiction.

 The most widely prescribed opioid is tramadol, however, of people reporting musculoskeletal pain, 47% receive codeine, or one of its analogues, co-codamol or co-dydramol.
-Oxycontin was also used to manage severe pain however due concerns about misuse prescribing has become stricter.
+Oxycontin was once commonly used to manage severe pain; however, due to concerns about misuse, prescribing practices have become stricter, leading some individuals to turn to online sources to obtain the drug.

 What is the Opioid Prescribing Rate in the UK?